NickRamsey6/cs12dotnet8/Chapter08/README.md

 # Chapter 8 Summary

 ## Key Concepts
+* Choices for types to store and manipulate numbers
+* Handling text, including using regular expressions for validating input
+* Collections to use for storing multiple items
+* Working with indexes, ranges, and spans

 ## Common .NET Number Types
 | Namespace | Example Type(s) | Description |